Djokovic Exits Melbourne To Boos As Sinner Sets Up Zverev Final - UrduPoint

 Once Sinner grittily snared the opening set on a tiebreak he took only another 85 minutes to win the next two sets against 22-year-old Shelton.

-It is unclear what the immediate future holds for Djokovic, a 10-time Melbourne champion who had been ominously warming to the task before injury struck.
+Djokovic had been ominously warming to the task before he suffered a leg muscle tear during his victory over Carlos Alcaraz in the quarter-finals.

-"I actually thought I played really well, as well as I played the last 12 months," he said of his run to the last four.
+"I actually thought I played really well, as well as I played the last 12 months," he said of his run at the first major of the year, where he had old rival Andy Murray in his coaching corner for the first time.

 "I liked my chances if I was physically fit and ready to battle."